anlowee/Computer-Organization-And-Design/ch 5/homework.md

 ratio: 8928 / 8192 = 1.09

 ## 5.3.4 [10] <§5.3>
+Starting from power on, the following byte-addressed cache references are recorded.
 Address：
 ```
 0 4 16 132 232 160 1024 30 140 3100 180 2180